KuramaSyu/Daily-Pic/README.md

 - [x] fix reveal when in sleep during reveal
 - [x] fix crashes when deleting images
 - [ ] support for seasonal osu! wallpapers + select switch + interface for background providers.
 These providers shoudld handle whether or not new images are needed.
+- [ ] make wallpaper tracker to a strategy and make a selection, first which strategies should be tracked, and which one to show during which time

 ## Build it yourself
 - git clone this repo